 Aurora was originally developed to help NASA tackle difficult, mission-critical scheduling problems that previously required the judgment and experience of expert human schedulers.
-For example, Aurora was deployed at NASA’s Kennedy Space Center to schedule the use of floor space and other resources at the Space Station Processing Facility (SSPF), the world’s largest low-particle clean room where International Space Station components are prepared for space flight.
-Because SSPF processing and launch costs are very expensive, it is necessary to meet launch dates and utilize SSPF resources efficiently.
-However, this is difficult because there are many types of resources, tasks, and constraints; the floor space and resources are over-committed; and the constraints are unusual.
+For example, Aurora was deployed at NASA’s Kennedy Space Center to schedule the use of floor space and other resources at the Space Station Processing Facility (SSPF), one of the world’s largest low-particle clean rooms where International Space Station components are prepared for space flight.
+Because SSPF processing and launch costs are exceedingly expensive, it is necessary to meet launch dates and utilize SSPF resources efficiently.
+However, this is very challenging because there are many types of resources, tasks, and non-traditional constraints, generally resulting in the floor space and resources being over-committed.

-The Boeing Company uses Aurora to prioritize factory production of its new flagship Boeing 787 Dreamliner™ commercial airliner by balancing resource capacities with manufacturing requirements and constraints.
+The Boeing Company uses Aurora to prioritize the factory production of its Boeing 787 Dreamliner™ commercial airliner and other commercial aircraft by balancing resource capacities with manufacturing requirements and constraints.
 The result is a dynamic assembly schedule that adapts to real-time production variability and allows Boeing to execute the plan as efficiently as possible.

 Individual Customer Success Stories

-The Boeing Company uses Aurora and Aurora-CCPM™ to prioritize factory production of its new flagship Boeing 787 Dreamliner™ commercial airliner by balancing resource capacities with manufacturing requirements and constraints.
-The result is a dynamic assembly schedule that adapts to real-time production variability and allows Boeing to execute the plan as efficiently as possible.
+The Boeing Company uses Aurora to prioritize production of the Boeing 787 Dreamliner™.
+Aurora’s dynamic assembly schedule adapts to real-time production variations, so Boeing can produce aircraft as efficiently as possible.

 At the request of the pharmaceutical industry, Stottler Henke has developed Aurora-ProPlan, a customization of Aurora specifically for pharmaceutical production and project management.
 Aurora-ProPlan adds capabilities necessary to perform Pharmaceutical production and project management optimally.